 Valerie Goldstein, a prominent feminist in the late 20th Century, understood that if God was a social construct, like men and women, then theology should be reexamined from a woman’s perspective and ultimately should redefine biblical categories of the human condition, sin, and redemption.

 Liberation theology being spurred on in the 1970’s was essential to the success in women’s centered theology.
-This feminist theology, based on the liberation of women, was developed by Letty Russell and Rosemary Radford Ruether.
+This feminist theology, based on the so-called liberation of women, was developed by Letty Russell and Rosemary Radford Ruether.
 Being an ‘oppressed class of society,’ women had a right to develop their own doctrine.
 In order to be fully liberated, they would develop this feminist doctrine which affirmed their own experience.
 These feminists looked at the theology and doctrine of the past and that which was counter to their philosophy was discarded.

 Reuther and other feminist theologians questioned the long standing doctrines of the past and found them “incompatible with the feminist paradigm of liberation and equality,” according to Mary Kassian.